Marconiadsf/gcp-series/DemoApp-02/README.md

 ## Prerequisites

-**Follow README.md in the root directory for setting up your environment: This will give you the necessary enviroinment to run the demo applications, including installing Docker, VSCode, git (optional), and setting up the development container.**
+**Follow README.md in the root directory for setting up your environment: This will give you the necessary environment to run the demo applications, including installing Docker, VSCode, git (optional), and setting up the development container.**